Equity and Inclusion at Greater Public

 Webinars

-While we have not historically asked presenters to self-identify, these are our estimates of presenter representation in past years:
+We began asking webinar presenters to opt in to sharing their racial identity.
+These are our estimates of presenter representation in past years:

 Conclusion